jaanli/gamma-variational-autoencoder/README.md

 This is an example implementation of Reparameterized Rejection sampling (Naesseth et al. https://arxiv.org/abs/1610.05683).

-There are two examples here:
+There are two examples here, implemented in MXNet:

 1. A standard VAE with Gaussian latent variables.